radius-project/docs/docs/content/guides/recipes/howto-author-recipes/index.md

 Once you have defined your backing infrastructure, you will need to output it from your IaC template so it can be "wired-up" to the resource that called the Recipe.

-Radius Recipes require you to name your output object `result`, using the output object, you can pass back information about your infrastructure.
+Radius Recipes require you to output a `result` object that contains the applicable data fields, secrets, and resource IDs.

 When you output a `result` object, all of the individual properties will be directly mapped to the resource calling the Recipe.
 This allows you to have the most control over the resource being created within the application.